 --upload |

-Upload file to workspace (can be specified multiple times) | none |
+Upload file or directory to workspace (auto-detects, can be specified multiple times) | none |

 --env, -e |